SergheiTibulschii/sole-and-ankle-revisited/README.md

 `;
 ```

-This works fine, but I personally prefer to use CSS variables for colors.
+This works fine, but I personally prefer to use CSS variables for vars.
 It makes it a bit easier to write:

 ```jsx
 const Something = styled.p`